ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/SetPoint/uz_SetPoint_sample.rst

   \node[name=omega_cut, below = 0cm of MTPA]{$\omega_{cut}$};
   \end{tikzpicture}

-Calculates the reference currents depending on the user selection.
+Calculates the reference currents based on the user selection.
-Either an MTPA or a field-weakening is active, depending on the operating condition of the machine.
+Depending on the operating condition of the machine, either an MTPA or a field-weakening is active.
 The reference currents are always limited to the max. allowed current.
 I.e. if :math:`I_{max} = 15A`, in all cases :math:`\sqrt{I_{d,ref}^2 + I_{q,ref}^2}` will be lower than the max allowed current.
-If a manual :math:`I_{d,ref}` is set in the MPTA state, this current will be added on top of the :math:`I_{d,MTPA}` current.
+If a manual :math:`I_{d,manual}` input current is set in the MPTA state, this current will be added on top of the :math:`I_{d,MTPA}` current.
-In FW operation, the :math:`I_{d,ref}` will be ignored.
+In FW operation, the :math:`I_{d,manual}` input will be ignored.
 The cut-off rotational speed for the field-weakening is calculated like the following[[#Wilfling]_].:

 .. math::